matt2ology/csc165-computer-game-architecture-and-Implementation/README.md

 1. Simple engine design
 2. [CSc-155 Advance Computer Graphics](https://catalog.csus.edu/courses-a-z/csc/) code style

+### Making your own game

+Follow the document, introGuide.pdf, provided in [tage_build.zip](tage-game-engine/tage_build.zip) on page 2 where a template is provided.

+The game's java files go in the "myGame" folder (a generic name and can be named to your liking).
+The main.java file extends `VariableFrameRateGame`.

 ## Setup/Installation (assumes Java 11 JDK and JOGL 2.4)